BIG-MAP/ProjectKnowledgeGraph/README.md

-# BIG-MAP_ProjectKnowledgeGraph
+# ProjectKnowledgeGraph
-This is a knowledge graph of the BIG-MAP project management structure, which can be imported to support project and data management activities.
+A knowledge graph of the BIG-MAP project management structure and results.